AbstractSDK/abstract/framework/docs/src/3_framework/6_module_types.md

 Standalone contracts, unlike Adapters and Apps, can't execute messages on the account's proxy.
 They are highly suited for module-to-module IBC applications.

 You can find an example standalone application [here](https://github.com/AbstractSDK/abstract/tree/main/modules/contracts/standalones/ica-owner).

+## Service

+A `Service` module is not a module type per se, but rather a way to categorize a smart-contract that provide a service to the Abstract ecosystem.
+The contract could be an app module installed on an account of the service provider, or a contract that is not directly integrated with Abstract Accounts.

+Regardless, services are most useful when creating an on-chain service for other accounts or EOAs.
+For example, an on-chain mail service should be referenced by others but its developers should also be able to upgrade it.
+If the developers build the application with Abstract they can publish the module as an App, instantiate or migrate it on their account and then register it as a Service for others to reference.